 - When everyone has accumulated one fact post-it about everyone else, have participants distribute the post-its onto each individual’s flipchart pages.

 - Introduce yourself by reading out the flip chart page with your own name and facts, and then invite the group to guess which is a lie.
-Use a red marker to identify tick every true fact until the lie is revealed, then a cross to identify that.
+Use a red marker to identify with a tick every true fact until the lie is revealed, then put a cross to identify that.

 - Next, introduce another participant in the same way.
 When the lie is revealed, it is their turn to select and introduce another.